Gabrielle de Rochechouart de Mortemart (nun): Life

 Gabrielle de Rochechouart was endowed with great beauty.
 In her childhood, she devoted herself to studying philosophy and languages, living and dead.
 Upon submitting to Maria Theresa of Spain, it was an astonishment to the new queen, unaccustomed as she was to hear a young person from the court speak languages other than French with ease.
 Introduced to various schools, who shared opinions, she turned to theology and doctrine of the Holy Fathers and Councils.
-With all these gifts, she was nevertheless of great simplicity.
-The world offered her all the seductions: she preferred to devote herself to God and buried deep in a retreat.
-She took the veil in the monastery of Abbaye-aux-Bois in 1664, then in Poissy.
+In 1664, she joined the monastery of Abbaye-aux-Bois in 1664, in Poissy.

-Queen of Abbesses
+Queen of abbesses

-Gabrielle de Rochechouart Mortemart fled from worldly status.
-But Louis XIV, who understood how to distinguish merit, appointed her, on 16 August 1670, Superior General of the Fontevraud Abbey, where she led the monks along with the nuns.
-Without neglecting the duties of her office, she did not forget his favourite studies and turned Fontevraud into an intellectual and cultural centre.
+On 16 August 1670, Louis XIV appointed her Superior General of the Fontevraud Abbey, where she led the monks along with the nuns.
+Due to her relatively young age and other circumstances, this appointment required a Papal Dispensation.
+Along with the duties of Abbess, she continued her studies and turned Fontevraud into an intellectual and cultural centre.
+She also renovated the abbey palace and extended the land holdings.
 She translated the first three books of The Iliad of Homer, and with Racine, Plato's Symposium.
-Endowed with great exactness of mind, she met the best writers of the day, asking for their opinions and advice.
-Always humble, she received them with love, and they retired happy, even honoured to have been admitted to her.
+She met the best writers of the day, asking for their opinions and advice.
 Under her administration, the order was thriving.
 Authority over the abbey, which was the mother-house of 50 dependent priories, earned her the title of queen of Abbesses, as reported by Saint-Simon, that her spirit surpassed that of her sisters, and she joined them with a knowledge strong and extensive.
 Victor Cousin says: She had the spirit of Mortemart, and something of the beauty of her sisters, with the most noble traits and an air of majesty and mildness.
 Louis XIV, with whom she corresponded regularly, tried to appoint her to the court, but she refused, preferring to remain in Fontevraud.
-After her disgrace, Madame de Montespan had frequent stays in the abbey of her sister, whom she loved.
+After losing the King's favor due to her connection to the Affair of Poisons, Madame de Montespan had frequent stays in the abbey of her sister, as they remained close.
 Gabrielle de Rochechouart Mortemart died on 15 August 1704, leaving several pamphlets of various kinds.
 On hearing the news, Louis XIV pronounced during his dinner a thought for the great abbess.
 He had preserved, wrote Saint-Simon, esteem and friendship which neither the expulsion of Madame de Montespan, or extreme for Madame de Maintenon could not dull.
 She was replaced as head of the abbey by her niece, Louise-Françoise de Mortemart.